 Acorns Review: the sign-up process

 The sign-up process is very simple and straightforward.
+You can sign up on their website or through the Acorns app.
 Here are the steps:

 Head to Acorns